joshuasmith7278/NET4005A1-Sockets/NET4005A1/README.txt

 - If the File Status is true,
     - We display the USER INTERFACE
     - We call our recieve file method to "download" the file from the server

+--------------------------------------- myfileserver.java -----------------------------------------------------------

+Class myfileserver

+main()
+- This function creates a MultiThreadServer object and starts its

+class MultiThreadServer

+MultiThreadServer(int p)
+- This class takes in the port we want to host our Application on (p) and save it to a local variable (port)

+StartMultiThreadPool()
+- Create a ServerSocket object to be the Server , and a Socket object to be the client
+- Create a queue to hold excess requests
+- Create a threadpool to limit the amount of threads working
+- Create a ServerStatistics object to keep track of the servers statistics through its runtime
+- While(true)
+    - If a client tries to connect to the Server Socket, accept them
+    - Submit them to the thread pool for execution
+    - If the thread pool is filled, the extra threads go to the queue

+class WorkerThread
+- Creates a Thread for each Client Request
+- Handles the file trasnfer for individual requests

+WorkerThread()
+- Creates a copy of the Server and Client objects to handle stream communication

+checkForFile()
+- Checks all the files in its current directory for the filename requested by the client
+- If found
+    - Set the file status variable to true
+-else
+    -The file status is set to false

+sendFile()
+- Uses FileInputStream to read the contents of a file
+- Uses Stream Sockets to send one byte of the file at a time to the client.
+- The client reads and puts together the file, one byte at a time

+run()
+- Creates Stream Socket channels (inFromClient and outToServer) between Server and Client
+- Read for requested file from Client
+- Check for file requested
+- If File exists,
+    - Call our send file method to "transfer" the file to the client

+- Print the updated server statistics to include the current requests

+class ServerStatistics
+- A class that holds information related to two statistics N and M
+- Each have methods to GET and SET their objects variables.